The Letter for the King

 The Letter for the King tries so hard to make its story a sweeping, engrossing saga that it sometimes loses itself in the magnitude it's attempting to convey.
 Viewers are inundated with characters and kingdoms (all with unfamiliar names, of course), prophecies and social constructs, stereotypes and mysticism right from the start, and it's a little too much to grasp at first.
 It takes several episodes for the series to really gain traction and the pieces to fall into place, at which point more interesting characters are introduced and factor into Tiuri's quest, either as allies or as those who hope to keep him from fulfilling it.
-One thing the series does very well is make the young characters far more interesting than are the adults, and viewers will especially appreciate the complexities of Tiuri's and Lavinia's relationship and the dynamics that play out among the group of teens tasked with tracking down and capturing the young hero.
+One thing the series does very well is make the young characters far more interesting than the adults, and viewers will especially appreciate the complexities of Tiuri's and Lavinia's relationship and the dynamics that play out among the teens tasked with tracking down and capturing the young hero.
 The bottom line?
-This series can be laborious to watch, especially in the beginning, but it's beautifully adapted and minimizes the violence and language that can permeate the fantasy genre.
+This series can be laborious to watch, especially in the beginning, but it's beautifully adapted and it minimizes the violence and language that can permeate the fantasy genre.

-Talk to your kids about ...
+Talk to Your Kids About ...

 Families can talk about how and why The Letter for the King avoids graphic violence.
 Does doing so help it draw a younger audience?
-Would the story have been more or less compelling if more extensive or realistic violence was shown?
+Would the story have been more or less compelling if more extensive or realistic violence were shown?